How the National Measurement and Regulation Office contributes to international legal metrology and who to contact.

 The International Organization of Legal Metrology (OIML) is an intergovernmental body, established in 1955.
 Its main objective is to achieve international harmonisation for legal metrology, providing an important basis for measurement credibility, eliminating technical barriers to trade in measuring instruments and promoting international trade by confidence in measurement capability.
-NMO acts as the UK’s main interface with OIML and back in June 2004 wrote a.
+NMRO acts as the UK’s main interface with OIML and back in June 2004 wrote a.

 OIML produce international recommendations which are similar to technical standards and provide the basis for laws regulating measuring equipment, and quantity control and quantity labelling pre-packages.
 OIML also produce OIML documents which give guidance on establishing a legal measurement system.
 These recommendations and documents are drawn up in OIML technical committees consisting of experts from various member states.
-NMO’s role is to facilitate the development and approval process of these recommendations and ensure that UK interests are fully represented.
+NMRO’s role is to facilitate the development and approval process of these recommendations and ensure that UK interests are fully represented.

 There are over 57 country members and a further 58 corresponding country members that make OIML influential in harmonising world legal metrology requirements.

 UK OIML secretariats